microfan1/microfan1.github.io/README.md

 My recent research interests mainly focus on econometric theory, with topics including causal inference with machine learning, and high dimensional portfolio theory.
 I also have some ongoing projects relating to applied econometrics, emphasizing machine learning and big data.
 Data and (Stata, R) codes for some of my articles can be found in my personal website.

 ### Working papers
+Single-index quantile factor model with observed characteristics, with Ruofan Xu

 Cost-aware Portfolios in a Large Universe of Assets, with Marcelo C. Medeiros, Hanming Yang and Songshan Yang

 Homogeneity-aware Learning for Multi-sector Minimum Variance Portfolio, with Ruike Wu and Yanrong Yang